HuangJingGitHub/HPSP/README.md

 }
 ```
 ## TODO
-The current version does not guarantee the final path set is always collision free as obstacle dimensions are simplified.
+The current version does not guarantee the final path set is collision-free as obstacle dimensions are simplified.
 Refined processing needs to be done.